aws/aws-sdk-rails/README.md

     creds = JSON.load(File.read('secrets.json'))
     creds = Aws::Credentials.new(creds['AccessKeyId'], creds['SecretAccessKey'])
     Aws::Rails.add_action_mailer_delivery_method(:aws_sdk, credentials: creds, region: 'us-east-1')

+## AWS SDK for Ruby Logging Uses the Rails Logger

+Automatically, the AWS SDK for Ruby will be configured to use the built-in Rails logger for any SDK log output.

 ## Using Amazon SES as an ActionMailer Delivery Method

 The gem will set this up automatically, with an example of doing this manually